 The Gunpowder Watershed Conservation Project

-The Gunpowder Valley Conservancy launched the Gunpowder Watershed Conservation Project in 2015 with a goal of identifying and mapping lands that should be prioritized for preservation.
+In 2015, the Gunpowder Valley Conservancy, in collaboration with other local land trusts–Land Preservation Trust, The Manor Conservancy, and Long Green Land Trust– launched the Gunpowder Watershed Conservation Project with a goal of identifying and mapping lands that should be prioritized for preservation.
+This collaborative effort also includes representatives from Baltimore County government, Maryland Environmental Trust, and other organizations interested in land preservation.
 The National Park Service is providing the Gunpowder Valley Conservancy with technical assistance through the Rivers, Trails, and Conservation Assistance Program.

 Maps based on preservation priorities identified during workshops hosted by the Gunpowder Valley Conservancy will culminate in a Strategic Conservation Plan to guide the Gunpowder Valley Conservancy’s future land preservation efforts.
 Resource experts and representatives from other area land trust organizations attended the first workshop in the Summer of 2015 helped generate a list of preservation priorities.
 Examples of preservation priorities for the partner land trusts include farmlands, forests and natural habitats, coldwater fisheries, continuous equestrian trails and historically significant areas.
 In March 2016, land trust board members participated in Workshop 2, to take a survey which ranks the important resources identified by all the participating land trusts, so that each survey land trust would obtain a “priority ranking” for what is most important to them, for the purpose of creating individual preference maps.